kamax-matrix/mxisd/docs/features/authentication.md

 It allows to use Identity stores configured in mxisd to authenticate users on your Homeserver.

-This feature can also provide the ability to users to login on the Homeserver using their thirdparty identities provided by this Identity store.
+This feature can also provide the ability to users to login on the Homeserver using their third party identities (3PIDs) provided by an Identity store.

 ## Overview
 An overview of the Authentication process is depicted below: